 is a mapping that depends on a parameter $\theta$ implicitly through a state variable $u=u(\param)$ that solves a \emph{state equation}

-We assume that $u$ resides in a Banach space, the codomain of $R$ is a Banach space, $Q$ and $R$ are smooth maps, and \eqref{eq:pde_constraint} is uniquely solvable for $u$ for all $\theta$ in a neighborhood of $\theta_0$.
-We write $u(\theta)$ to denote the solution of \eqref{eq:pde_constraint} for a given choice of $\theta$.
+We call $q$ the \emph{parameter-to-output} map and $f$ the \emph{covariance-whitened} parameter-to-output map; $\sqrtcov$ plays the role of a covariance square root, so that in finite-dimensional discretizations, if $x$ is a white noise perturbation and $\theta=\theta_0+\sqrtcov x$, the corresponding parameter perturbation has covariance $\sqrtcov^2$.
+We assume that the state $u$ resides in a Banach space, the residual $R$ maps into a Banach space, $Q$ and $R$ are smooth, \eqref{eq:pde_constraint} is uniquely solvable for $u$ for all $\theta$ in a neighborhood of $\theta_0$, and the linearized state operator $\partial_u R(\theta_0, u_0)$ is continuously invertible, where $u_0 := u(\theta_0)$.
+We write $u(\theta)$ for the solution of \eqref{eq:pde_constraint} at a given $\theta$.

-We are particularly interested in the setting where $R(\theta,u)=0$ is a partial differential equation (PDE) or system of PDEs, $\theta$ is a high dimensional random vector or infinite dimensional random field with (either exact or approximate) mean $\theta_0$ and covariance $C^2$, $u$ is the PDE solution, and $q$ is a high dimensional or infinite dimensional quantity of interest.
+We are particularly interested in the setting where $R(\theta,u)=0$ is a PDE or system of PDEs, $\theta$ is a high-dimensional random vector or infinite-dimensional random field with (exact or approximate) mean $\theta_0$ and covariance $C^2$, $u$ is the PDE solution, and $q$ is a high- or infinite-dimensional quantity of interest.
 For instance, $\theta$ could be the initial condition, boundary conditions, distributed source, or material coefficient in the PDE, and $q$ could be the trace of $u$ or its normal derivative along a boundary.
-A typical example of $\sqrtcov^2$ in this setting would be a covariance operator in the Mat\'ern class \cite[Section 3.4.1]{diggle1998model}\cite{lindgren2011explicit,Roininen14}.
-An illustration of such a mapping $f$ is shown in \figref{fig:overall_mapping_example}.
+A typical $\sqrtcov^2$ in this setting is a covariance operator in the Mat\'ern class (\citealp[Section 3.4.1]{diggle1998model}; \citealp{lindgren2011explicit,Roininen14}).
+An illustration of such a map $f$ is shown in \figref{fig:overall_mapping_example}.

-In many applications, the goal is to solve an outer loop problem within which $f$ is nested.
-Such outer loop problems arise in wide ranging contexts, including deterministic inverse problems \cite{BanksKunisch89,Vogel02}, Bayesian inverse problems \cite{cao2023residual,KaipioSomersalo05,Stuart10a,Tarantola05}, prediction under uncertainty \cite{IsaacPetraStadlerEtAl15short}, PDE-constrained optimal control under uncertainty \cite{AlexanderianPetraStadlerEtAl17}, optimal design \cite{gong2026shape,Pironneau84}, optimal experimental design \cite{du2023learning,o2022learning}, optimal experimental design under uncertainty \cite{AlexanderianNicholsonPetra24,wu2023large}, and the construction and use of digital twins \cite[pages 61--68]{of2024foundational}, among others.
-Solving such outer-loop problems typically requires evaluating $f$ and its derivatives many times, leading to substantial, and often intractable, computational costs due to the implicit dependence of $u(\theta)$ on $\theta$ through the state equation \eqref{eq:pde_constraint}.
-Derivative-accurate surrogates---approximations that capture $f$ and its derivatives with high accuracy---can alleviate this burden by replacing $f$ in the computation, thereby reducing the overall cost and, in some cases, rendering previously intractable problems tractable.